 What information must I provide?

-The following information is required to retrieve your Admission (I-94) number.
+The following information is required to retrieve your I-94 information.
 Enter the information as it appears on the travel document you used to enter the United States.

 Will CBP provide a traveler with any documentation or evidence showing status and time allowed in the U.S.?